OlivierBinette/StringCompare/README.rst

 Contribute
 ----------

 **StringCompare** is currently in early development stage and contributions are welcome!
+See the `contributing <https://stringcompare.readthedocs.io/en/latest/contributing.html>`_ page for more information.